 Palma is one of the best areas to stay in Mallorca as it is well communicated with the rest of the island, has a wide cultural offer and has many leisure options and a very lively nightlife, far from the typical tourist circuits.

-The best areas to stay are the old part of town and the Paseo Marítimo, where you will find everything from the most luxurious hotels to more affordable options.
-Sleeping in the city has its advantages and we recommend it, especially if you are traveling to Mallorca in winter or for a few days.
+The best areas to stay are the old town and the Paseo Marítimo of Palma, where you will find everything from the most luxurious hotels to more affordable options.
+Sleeping in the city has its advantages and we recommend it, especially if you are travelling to Mallorca in winter or for a few days.

 Here you can find all the accommodation options in Palma de Mallorca.
 Do you already know when you are going to travel to the island?
 Great!
 Enter your dates and choose from exclusive boutique hotels, luxury resorts on the outskirts, budget hostels, apartments and other accommodation available with the best deals on the market:

-Booking.comWhat have you thought about this guide of Palma de Mallorca?
-Do you think we have missed anything important?
+Booking.comWhat do you think of this guide of what to see in Palma de Mallorca?
+Do you think we have left out anything important?
 If so, feel free to help us complete it by leaving us a comment!
 And if you have any questions, please let us know.
 We’ll do our best to clarify it for you!